stfc/PSyclone/examples/gocean/eg5/extract/README.md

 To create and compile the example, modify the Makefile if required and type ``make``.

-PSyclone is invoked with the script ``extract_transform.py`` which will add extract regions around the invokes:
+PSyclone is supplied with the ``extract_transform.py`` transformation script which will add extract regions around the invokes:
 ```
 psyclone -nodm -l -api "gocean1.0"             \
          --config ../../../../config/psyclone.cfg \